-In result of their affiliation with Danish manufacturer Widex, you might find that they may favour Widex hearing aids when they come to show you the devices available.
+As a result of their affiliation with Danish manufacturer Widex, you might find that they may favour Widex hearing aids when they come to show you the devices available.

-As Regional Hearing Services, they started off as a small family business who employed only friends and relatives at their head office in Cornwall.
+As Regional Hearing Services, they started off as a small family business that employed only friends and relatives at their head office in Cornwall.
 They are known for being genuinely nice people and respected in the audiology industry.

 For such a small national company and unlike other similar competitors on the highstreet, Bloom Hearing offers a full home visiting service nationwide.
 This is possible due to a large percentage of their dispensers not being branch-based.

-In short, Scrivens was founded as an opticians in 1938 by brothers, Mark and Nicholas Georgevic and their head office is based in Birmingham.
+In short, Scrivens was founded opticians in 1938 by brothers, Mark and Nicholas Georgevic and their head office is based in Birmingham.
 They eventually made the transition into selling hearing aids in the 1950’s and at the same time rebranded their name for their hearing aid side of the business to ‘The Hearing Company’.

 Their brand name then changed back to Scrivens in 2014.
 With around 300 locations, this company is one of the largest chains in the UK.
-However, many of these locations are only manned at the most twice a month.
+However, many of these locations are only manned at most twice a month.

 Please note that the above information was taken from the latest Which?
 Report and therefore a reliable source.

-Call us free on 0800 567 7621 to speak with one of our audiologists who can go through the benefits of our services or to compare our prices - view our full hearing aid pricelist here.
+Call us free on 0800 567 7621 to speak with one of our audiologists who can go through the benefits of our services or compare our prices - view our full hearing aid pricelist here.